TSEidolon/cpnt260-a2/README.md

 ```
   grid-template-rows: max-content 350px 1fr;
 ```
   - It seemed to fix the problem.
-All columns with equal height regardless of the amount of text inside
+All columns had equal height regardless of the amount of text inside

 ### Flare: